devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/rollout-deployment.md

     value: xyz
 ```

 But `ConfigMap` and `Secret` are the prefered way to inject env variables.
-So we can create this in `App Configuration` Section.
+You can create this in `App Configuration` Section.

 ### ConfigMap